 Food is not allowed in the camper cabins.
 Any food items, candy, gum, or silly string will be confiscated and not returned at the end of camp.
 If you visit your child while at camp, please do not purchase food items for them to take back to their cabin.

-You are welcome to join us the Friday afternoon before closing day for:
+You and grandparents/ friends are welcome to join us the Friday afternoon before closing day for:

 Parents traveling by car have two options available for picking up their children.
 Campers may leave with their parents Friday night or Saturday morning.

 All campers that do not leave Friday night must be picked up on Saturday between 9:00 a.m. and 11:00 a.m.

 All of our staff have been selected based upon their genuine interest in working with children.
 Therefore, parents are not expected to tip our staff for performance.
 If you would still like to pay a gratuity, we have established a staff gratuity pool.
 Please do not tip individual staff members.
 Your child’s successful experience at camp is the result of all staff working as a team.
 You may leave a tip on closing day in the office.
 If you are unable to attend on closing day, you can contact the office and we can charge your credit card on file to make a staff gratuity contribution on your behalf.
 The gratuity pool is then distributed to all staff at the end of the summer.